joseaplwork/solid-on-the-web/solid/principles.md

 I: interface segregation
 D: dependency inversion

-Single responsability
+# Single responsability

-===
+-   Every class or module should have one responsability and that responsability has to be encapsulated in that module/class.

-* Every class or module should have one responsability and that responsability has to be encapsulated in that module/class.
+-   A class should have only one reason to change.
-* A class should have only one reason to change.
+-   Helps code organization.
-* Helps code organization.
+-   The goal is to isolate the sources of change and to minimised the cost of those changes
-* The goal is to isolate the sources of change and to minimised the cost of those changes
+-   It is important to idenify source of change
-* It is important to idenify source of change
+-   Who are the request agents?
-* Who are the request agents?
+-   PM, Designer, Finance, Legal?
-    PM, Designer, Finance, Legal?
+-   Command Query Separation
-* Command Query Separation
+-   SRP can be applied to HTML and CSS in spirit